 Textbooks - Textbooks are issued to all students.
-In order to prolong the life of these books, all books should be covered.
 Each student is responsible for the care of books issued.
 Damage to or loss of books will result in payment to the school district.
 The teachers will keep track of all books issued to students and will collect and inspect the books at appropriate intervals.